wp-plugins/admin-management-xtended/readme.txt

 As a whole, the new WordPress Admin panel is organized fairly well, however when it comes to editing posts or pages quickly without having to open each post or page in a new tab or window, it isn't a very efficient process.
 For those who are using **WordPress as a CMS**, it's important to be able to manage contents easily and quickly.
 That's what this plugin helps to do.

-It adds some icons to the Manage posts/pages view with **AJAX-driven** CMS-known functions like toggling post/page visibility, changing publication date and title **without having to open the edit screens or reload the page**, **plus changing page order with drag'n'drop**, inline category management and inline tag management, plus much more.
+It adds some icons to the posts/pages management panel with **AJAX-driven** CMS-known functions like toggling post/page visibility, changing publication date and title **without having to open the edit screens or reload the page**, **plus changing page order with drag'n'drop**, inline category management and inline tag management, plus much more.

 [Theres a little screencast available introducing what the plugin does!](http://www.schloebe.de/wordpress/admin-management-xtended-plugin/screencast/)